indygreg/mozilla-central-legacy/README.txt

 of declaring the same variables.
 The metadata extraction process used here relies on this.
-If (by some miracle) I get this branch to the point where I can fully build in Visual Studio by extracting metadata from Makefiles, all it would take is once change to a Makefile somewhere which breaks the convention and things would fall down.
+If (by some miracle) I get this branch to the point where I can fully build in Visual Studio by extracting metadata from Makefiles, all it would take is one change to a Makefile somewhere which breaks the convention and things would fall down.

 One solution to this is auditing.
 I would /love/ for us to have some kind of